kudu-star/cloud-resume/README.md

 This is a project that will hopefully exercise my brain and get the following built:
 A basic website
 The website will include a visitor counter
-The counter will actually work and update utlising a database The website will be hosted in the cloud
+The counter will actually work and update utilizing a database The website will be hosted in the cloud
 The website will be built using a CI/CD pipeline
 The website will be built using Infrastructure as Code